DanielAmes/DanielAmes.github.io/_posts/2025-01-10-bayeslogic.md

 ## Fallacies Unfallacied

 Furthermore, in the language of probability, two fallacious forms of argument, known as _affirming the consequent_ and _denying the antecedent_ become valid when we let the propositions take on probabilities other than 1 and 0.
-Let's see what these logical fallacies:
+In their two-valued logic form, we have

 ### _The Fallacy of Affirming the Consequent_
 $$\begin{array}{rl}